loot/loot/README.md

 * [Pseudosem](http://github.com/WrinklyNinja/pseudosem) v1.0.1
 * [yaml-cpp](http://github.com/WrinklyNinja/yaml-cpp): Use the `patched-for-loot` branch.

-In addition, LOOT's UI relies on the web libraries below, which can be fetched by running `bower install` from the repository root.
+In addition, LOOT's UI relies on the web libraries below, which can be fetched by running `./node_modules/.bin/bower install` from the repository root.

 * [Polymer](https://www.polymer-project.org)
 * [Jed](https://github.com/SlexAxton/Jed)